paragon1234/Multi-Class-Calssification/README.md

 ### 2. Attempts to reduce overfitting in the model

-The model was trained and validated on different data sets to ensure that the model was not overfitting by train_validation_split (line 65).
-To reduce overfitting, early stopping is introduced thrrough callbacks (line 93-97).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (achieved through train_validation_split: line 65).
+To reduce overfitting, early stopping is introduced through callbacks (line 93-97).
 The model was tested on test dataset and the accuracy on test dataset is 100%.

 ### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 66).
+The model used an adam optimizer, so the learning rate was not tuned manually (line 61).

 ### 4. Appropriate training data